Office of Technology Development

 1350 Massachusetts Avenue, Holyoke Center, Suite 727E

-Everyone, including students, is expected to notify and to disclose to the Office of Technology Development (“OTD”) any invention that they have made in connection with their University work.
+Everyone, including students, is expected to notify and to disclose to the Office of Technology Development (“OTD”) any invention that they have made in connection with their University work and/or through the use of University-administered resources.
 The University’s “Statement of Policy in Regard to Intellectual Property (the “IP Policy”), which provides additional details, is available from the OTD website at: http://www.otd.harvard.edu/resources/policies/IP/.

 When an invention is subject to the IP Policy, OTD determines whether a patent application should be filed (the cost of which is borne by the University) and undertakes a marketing effort to license the technology for commercial development into new products and services.
 Net Royalties received on account of licenses are shared with the inventors according to the formula provided in the IP Policy.

 Harvard Trademark Program